- Current Students

 The College of Law respects students’ observance of major religious holidays.
 If an instructor has an attendance policy limiting the number of absences, reasonable alternative means shall be established by the instructor to satisfy the attendance policy and accommodate the religious obligations of the student.

 As a full-time law school, the College of Law adheres to American Bar Association policy requiring students to devote substantially all of their working hours to the study of law.
 Academic schedules and minimum load requirements are designed to reflect this policy.
-First-year students are prohibited from employment.
-Requests for exceptions to the prohibition on first-year employment should be sought through the Office of Student Affairs.
-No student may be employed more than 20 hours per week under any circumstances.
+It is highly recommended that first-year students refrain from employment.
+It is also recommended that no student be employed more than 20 hours per week under any circumstances.

 Students have a duty to appear when notified of selection for service as a juror on Trial Practice or clinic trials.
 Periodic notices of selection are posted on the official Student Affairs bulletin boards.
 Unexcused failure to serve will result in loss of registration priority for all courses upon which enrollment limitations are placed, including seminars and clinical programs.
 A student who wishes to regain registration priority must perform jury service as arranged through the Trial Practice or Clinic office.